zhangchl007/stream-upload-file/README.md

 - The deployment uses a `ServiceAccount` for Azure Workload Identity.
 - Ingress manifests are provided for both NGINX and Azure Application Gateway.
 - Health and readiness probes are configured for robust rolling updates.
+- Resource requests and limits are set for production readiness.

 ---